BIOP/qupath-extension-spotiflow/README.md

 This repo adds some support to use [Spotiflow](https://github.com/weigertlab/spotiflow) within QuPath through a Python virtual environment.

 > [!WARNING]
-> This extension is developed for QuPath 0.6.x
+> This extension is developed for QuPath 0.6.x and higher

 # Citing